Run Service

 }" "$endpoint/run/order"

-Here is another example for ordering a z/OS job using curl:
+The following shows an example for ordering a z/OS job using cURL:

 Copy